RNA Next Generation Sequencing

 c. presenting their strategy to the class

-Cancellation policy
+Cancellation Policy

-Please note that due to the high demand for this course any change related to your participation should be informed as soon as possible, but not later than ten (10) working days prior to the course start date.
-The notice must be e-mailed to .
+Please note that, due to the high demand for this course, any change related to your participation must be communicated as soon as possible, but not later than twenty (20) working days prior to the course start date.
+The notice must be sent via email to .
+If the cancellation of the course occurs after this time period, the tuition fee will not be refunded.

 Further questions?
 Check out the FAQ for Courses